Autumn Joy SedumHylotelephium (Herbstfreude Group) ‘Herbstfreude’

 Full sun is the rule for Autumn Joy Sedum.
 Shade will weaken it, making it floppy and pale, with smaller flowers that won’t develop their full potential.
 It grows in just about all soils that are well-drained, from heavy clays to sandy gravels.
 It grows in shallow, rocky soils too.
 In poor, dry soils the clumps will often be smaller, but just as attractive.
 In richer garden soils they will be larger – so large they can need some support – so try to find a balance that isn’t too rich – manures are not needed.
 Once established this plant is very drought resistant, withstanding long periods of heat and drought.

 Pests and diseases are virtually unknown, unless the soil is too wet.
-It isn’t eaten by deer or by rabbits, but it isn’t toxic to humans or pets.
+It isn’t eaten by deer or by rabbits, and it isn’t toxic to humans or pets.
 At some time between late fall and early spring, cut off the dead stems to an inch or so.
 That’s it – no other maintenance is needed.
-In richer soils it can become floppy, but a couple of bamboo canes and a length of string will soon fix that problem – just support it, don’t put it into bondage by tying it tightly.
+In richer soils, it can become floppy, but a couple of bamboo canes and a length of string will soon fix that problem – just support it, don’t put it into bondage by tying it tightly.

 The Autumn Joy Sedum is a descendent of a plant today called Hylotelephium spectabile.
 This plant was called Sedum spectabile for a long time, but DNA research has proved it isn’t a sedum at all.
 It grows naturally in China and Korea, and seems to have first been grown in France in the 1860s.
 This was a time when there was growing interest in perennial plants, particularly in England.
 Georg Arends was the son of a German family who owned a nursery, and from1885 he lived in England for a time, picking up that interest, which was very different from gardening in Germany.
 When he returned home in 1888 he set up his own nursery, dedicated to flowering perennial plants.
 During his life he created many garden plants we still enjoy today, including Astilbe and Phlox.
 He also developed sedums, and working with Sedum spectabile he created hybrids – we don’t know the exact parentage – of which the most famous is one called ‘Herbstfreude’.
 He first offered it for sale in his catalogue in 1955.
 For a long time, outside Germany, it was called ‘Autumn Joy’ or sometimes ‘Indian Chief’, but today we honor Arends by giving it the correct name.
 From it other plants have been created, and they are all placed together in the Herbstfreude Group of Hylotelephium, since we don’t know the exact parentage.